 Furthermore, if you have an existing TP-10 marriage visa, it doesn’t change to a M-1 marriage visa.
 So, if you have a TP-10 visa you will need to wait for three years before you are eligible for a resident visa.

 In addition, with the new M-1 marriage visa you are permitted to carry out any lawful work activity in Colombia.
 This is similar to the previous TP-10 visa.
+Also, with a M-1 visa if you leave Colombia for more than six months without returning to Colombia your visa loses its validity like any other migrant visa.

 The cost for the new M-1 marriage visa is $282 USD including the processing charge.
 This is somewhat higher than the previous TP-10 visa, which cost $263.